sinch/sinch-sdk-node/packages/numbers/README.md

   keySecret: 'KEY_SECRET',
 };

-// Declare the 'numbers' controller in a standalone way const numbers = new Numbers(credentials);
+// Declare the 'numbers' service in a standalone way const numbersService = new NumbersService(credentials);

+// Build the request data
 const requestData: GetAvailableNumberRequestData = {
   phoneNumber: '+17813334444',
 };

-// Use the standalone declaration of the 'numbers' controller const availabilityResult: AvailableNumber
+// Use the standalone declaration of the 'numbers' service const availabilityResult: AvailableNumber
-    = await numbers.availableNumber.checkAvailability(requestData);
+    = await numbersService.availableNumber.checkAvailability(requestData);
 ```

 ## Promises